Sm1321/Python_DSA/README.md

 # Python_DSA
-- Pratice Python Problems from other sources
+- Pratice Python Problems from other sources.
+- DSA